MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 ### *Setup for Retained Earnings*
-Retained earnings accounts are special in regards to Currency Translation as it has several requirements:
+Currency translation for retained earnings accounts are subject to some specific requirements:
-- Any retained earnings account must be assigned to the Retained Earnings main account category in the Main Accounts form to translate
+- Any retained earnings account must be assigned to the Retained earnings main account category on the **Main accounts** form to translate.
 - If the default category was renamed, financial reporting is still expecting the original with the backing ID number of 29.
-- The retained earnings account only translates system generated transactions initiated through the fiscal year end close process.
+- The retained earnings account only translates system-generated transactions initiated through the fiscal year-end close process.
 If any transactions are posted directly, they will not be accurately reflected through translation.
-- The retained earnings balance is translated at the rate that exists at the end of the most recent year closed.
-This means that it is a point in time calculation, not an accumulation of amounts and rates calculated from the beginning balance entered through today.
+- The retained earnings balance is translated at the rate that exists at the end of the most recently closed year.
+This means that it is a point-in time-calculation, not an accumulation of amounts and rates calculated from the beginning balance entered through today.

 Functionality that was introduced in preview for Dynamics 365 Finance version 10.0.7 () enables functionality for enhanced flexibility for consolidation and dual currency.
 To enable this functionality in preview, create a support incident for financial reporting to be enabled in a sandbox or development environment.

 This feature improves the precision of calculations of retained earnings when earnings are calculated across multiple years using currency translation.
-When you enable this feature, any retained earnings account that has the Currency translation type set to Transaction date will calculate the translated balance of the account using rates and balances from its entire history using end of year rate * balance for all years, rather than only using the most recent year and rate.
+When you enable this feature, any retained earnings account that has the **Currency translation type** set to **Transaction date** will calculate the translated balance of the account using rates and balances from its entire history using end-of-year rate * balance for all years, rather than only using the most recent year and rate.

-## Report design elements related to currency
+## *Report design elements related to currency*
 The following are additional report design elements that can be used when doing reporting on currencies

 ### Auto text codes